dotnet/tye/docs/reference/schema.md

 #### `name` (string) *required*

-- The service name.
+The service name.
 Each service must have a name, and it must be a legal DNS name: (`a-z` + `-`).
+Specifically, the service name must:

-- contain at most 63 characters
+- Contain at most 63 characters
-- contain only lowercase alphanumeric characters or ‘-’
+- Contain only alphanumeric characters or ‘-’
-- start with an alphanumeric character
+- Start with an alphanumeric character
-- end with an alphanumeric character
+- End with an alphanumeric character

 #### `project` (string)